Are you currently standing in your bathroom searching online for a quick alternative to shaving cream? If so, then use one of these handy substitutes:

 4 Properties of Shaving Cream

 Shaving cream provides four fundamental properties:

 - Lubrication: This property allows the razor blade to glide along the skin’s surface without causing micro-cuts.
 Some products are a better lubricant than others.

 - Cushion: This property helps to add a barrier between your skin and the razor blade.
 Well-cushioned shaving cream will help to reduce irritation and razor burn.

-- Heat Retention: A rich and thick lather will retain the heat on the surface of the skin.
-This helps to make the skin more pliable, along with softening the facial hair.
+- Heat Retention: A rich and thick lather will retain the heat on the skin’s surface.
+This helps make the skin more pliable and softens the facial hair.